 The term Cenozoic, first spelled "Kainozoic," was originally used in an 1840 entry in the Penny Cyclopedia encyclopedia in an article written by British geologist John Phillips.
 The name is derived from the Greek phrase meaning “recent life.”

-- Quaternary Period (2.6 million years ago to the present), consisting the Pleistocene and Holocene epochs).
-While it is widely accepted that we are still in the Holocene Epoch, some scientists argue that we have entered the Anthropocene Epoch.
+- Quaternary period (2.6 million years ago to the present), consisting of the Pleistocene and Holocene epochs).
+While it is widely accepted that we are still in the Holocene epoch, some scientists argue that we have entered the Anthropocene epoch.
 In a 2010 article in the scientific journal Environmental Science & Technology, scientists made the case for a new epoch, blaming humans for causing a drastic shift in conditions.